Skip to main content

 If you have a Medicare Supplement plan and are moving to Idaho.

 1. Call us to switch your Part D (prescription drug plan) to one that is available to Idaho residents.
+You have 63-days from your move date to get this done.

 2. Get a quote on your Idaho Medicare Supplement plan.
 Idaho premiums may be lower than your current premium.
 Remember a Medicare Supplement plan has the same coverage no matter which insurance company you buy it from.